-A new electronic patient record system that will improve the way Milton Keynes University Hopsital cares for local people is set to go live at the hospital on 14 and 15 April 2018, and it’s called eCARE.
+A new electronic patient record system that will improve the way Milton Keynes University Hopsital cares for local people is set to go live at the hospital in May 2018 and it’s called eCARE.

 eCARE is more than just a new computer system – it will give the hospital’s doctors and nurses access to improved up-to-date information so that they can deliver safer, more efficient and more timely care.

 It means that every time hospital staff record a patient’s health information, it will be stored in the system.
 That means patients won’t have to keep giving staff the same information over and over again as they move through different parts of the hospital.